Kohnnn/deepseek-n8n-automate-workflow/README.md

 * [Llama 3.1 405B Instruct (free) - API, Providers, Stats | OpenRouter](https://openrouter.ai/meta-llama/llama-3.1-405b-instruct:free)
 * [Mistral 7B Instruct (free) - API, Providers, Stats | OpenRouter](https://openrouter.ai/mistralai/mistral-7b-instruct:free)

 ## 📜 License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## ⚡️Special thanks

-Special thanks to [https://github.com/n8n-io](https://github.com/n8n-io) and [https://github.com/coleam00](https://github.com/coleam00) for the guide, you can refer to their documentation for more advance AI application tutorial.
+Special thanks to [https://github.com/n8n-io](https://github.com/n8n-io) and [https://github.com/coleam00](https://github.com/coleam00) for the guide, you can refer to their documentation for more advanced AI application tutorials.

 ## 💬 Support

 Join the conversation in the [n8n Forum](https://community.n8n.io/), where you
 can:

-- **Share Your Work**: Show off what you’ve built with n8n and inspire others in the community.
+- **Share Your Work**: Show off what you've built with n8n and inspire others in the community.
-- **Ask Questions**: Whether you’re just getting started or you’re a seasoned pro, the community and our team are ready to support with any challenges.
+- **Ask Questions**: Whether you're just getting started or you're a seasoned pro, the community and our team are ready to support with any challenges.
 - **Propose Ideas**: Have an idea for a feature or improvement?
 Let us know!
-  We’re always eager to hear what you’d like to see next.
+  We're always eager to hear what you'd like to see next.